Construction is Underway!

 Overview

 The five miles of Interstate 90 from State Highway 41 to U.S. Highway 95 are the most heavily traveled and congested in the corridor.
-This is the first construction project to advance from the I-90 Corridor Study from SH-41 to 15th Street to enhance safety and add capacity to support future traffic volumes.
+This is the first construction project to advance from the I-90 Corridor Study from SH-41 to 15th Street to enhance safety and add lanes to support future traffic volumes.
 Construction started in August 2025 and is scheduled to take four years to build, ending in 2029.

-Under construction
+Under Construction

 Improvements on I-90 from the SH-41 Interchange to the US-95 Interchange include: